 Cornell provides many opportunities for students to explore an interest in teaching mathematics.
 The following sections contain important information to start you on your journey.

-Whether through individual tutoring and/or through cooperative learning workshops, there are a number of hands-on ways for undergraduates at Cornell to gain first hand experience in helping students learn mathematics.
+There are a number of ways for undergraduates at Cornell to gain first-hand experience in helping students learn mathematics.

 In New York State

 See New York State Certification for detailed information about obtaining certification.
 The following is an overview.

 To teach in a public school in New York State, prospective teachers first get a provisional certification, then permanent certification.
 However, you can teach in many private schools with a Bachelor of Arts in mathematics.

 In order to get provisional certification in New York State you need: 36 hours of mathematics, 18 hours of education, student teaching practicum, and two workshops (Child Abuse Workshop and Violence Workshop).
 You can send a transcript and evidence of taking certain required workshops to the state and get provisional approval.
 You can later use work experience in lieu of practice teaching.
 You do not need to go through an accredited program to get certified.

 Permanent certification requires a masters degree within five years of starting teaching.
 One good route is to get a Master of Arts in Teaching (MAT), a professional degree usually requiring 1.5-2 years after a Bachelor of Arts.

 While Cornell does not currently offer an MAT degree in secondary mathematics education, several nearby institutions offer such programs, including: